Customer Services

 • copies of any relevant correspondence.

-The complainent will be informed of the result within a 5 working week period from the date on which the complaint was received.
-The Complainant should notify GQAL within 14 working days of the outcome if they want to appeal.
+The Complainent will be informed of the result within a 20 working day period from the date on which the complaint was received.

 Appeal